coderaiser/cloudcmd/HELP.md

     cloudcmd

-After that Cloud Commander reads port information from config file `json/config.json` and start server on default port (`8000`), if none of port variables (`cloud9`, `cloudfoundry` and `nodester`) isn't exist.
+Cloud Commander reads port information from config file `json/config.json` and start server on default port (`8000`), if none of port variables (`cloud9`, `cloudfoundry` and `nodester`) isn't exist.
-Then type in address bar of your browser:
+To start work type in address bar of your browser:

     http://127.0.0.1:8000